braintelligencePL/movie-app-kotlin-mongodb/README.md

 Online: https://movie-recruitment-task.herokuapp.com/movies?title=The%20Fast%20and%20the%20Furious

-Local: `GET: /movies?title="Fast and the Furious"`
+Endpoint: `GET: /movies?title="Fast and the Furious"`
 ```json
 {
     "id": "tt0232500",